 Design Strategist Multiplication Program

-Such program is be practice-based, accompanied with a series of seminars, corresponding required reading and reflective practice journaling to create the opportunities for people to grow.
+Such a program is practice-based, accompanied by a series of seminars, corresponding required reading, and reflective practice journaling to create opportunities for people to grow.

-In the next post, I will talk more about the Storytelling and Vision.
+In the next post, I will talk more about Storytelling and Vision.

 Anderson, G. (2019).
 Mastering Collaboration: Make Working Together Less Painful and More Productive.
 O’Reilly UK Ltd.

 Bolino, M. C., Turnley, W. H., & Bloodgood, J. M. (2002).
 Citizenship behavior and the creation of social capital in organizations.
 The Academy of Management Review, 27(4), 505–522. https://doi.org/10.2307/4134400

 Brooks, K., & Quesenbery, W. (2011).
 Storytelling for User Experience: Crafting Stories for Better Design.
 New York, USA: Rosenfeld Media.